 Another option would be to just allow the object itself to save its own state and restore it.
 The problem with this is that the object then needs to manage the storage.
 What if your application wants to allow ten different saves or a hundred?
 That’s up to the rest of your application so it makes sense that your application should be the one to manage all this saved information.

 This pattern describes a solution where you ask an originating object for its state in the form of another object called a memento.
 The code outside of the object, in other words, the rest of your application, has no access to the internal data in the memento object.
 All it can do is save the memento for possible use later.
 If the user does want to restore the state, then your application just passes the saved memento back to the original object.
 Since we’re back in the object that created the memento, it has full access to read the state and update it’s own properties so they match the memento.

-This lets you restore an object without knowing about or even have access to all the data needed to put an object back into some previous state.
 Listen to the full episode about this pattern or you can also read the full transcript below.

 The basic description says that this pattern lets you obtain an object’s internal state to an external object without violating encapsulation and then use the external object to restore the state back to what it was.

 This is one of those scenarios where it’s not immediately obvious why it’s needed.

 I’m going to use an example of a car engine to explain this design pattern.
 What methods and properties would a car engine class need?
 The methods start and stop come to mind as well as a property for how much fuel is being provided.
 This should be good enough to get started.

 Start and stop are simple and don’t need any parameters.
 We can say that even if no fuel is being provided, that the engine will still draw a certain minimum amount.
 Otherwise, if you call start, the engine would die right away without fuel.
 Sure, we could work around this but I’m going to keep this simple.